Battle of Rastan (2011): Battle

 In late September, there were reports of many Syrian Army defections in Rastan, and the Free Syrian Army claimed to have destroyed 17 armoured vehicles during clashes in the city, using RPGs and booby traps.
 The assault was also, the opposition claimed, supported by Syrian Air Force jets.

-On 1 October, the Syrian Army took control of Rastan, killing 120 civilians and opposition soldiers according to opposition sources and arresting 3,000 suspected opposition members.
+By 1 October, government forces had launched a major offensive to reassert control over Rastan.
+According to opposition activists, these operations resulted in the deaths of approximately 120 individuals, including both civilians and opposition fighters.
+In a sweeping crackdown, the regime also arrested an estimated 3,000 suspected opposition members.

+The retaking of the city was realized through a coordinated effort involving some 900 loyalist soldiers in conjunction with an armoured contingent of around 250 tanks and other military vehicles .During the operation, government troops reportedly confronted hundreds of defected soldiers; fellow soldiers who had turned against President Bashar al‑Assad.
+These encounters occurred even as large demonstrations reportedly filled the streets on a Friday during the offensive.

+The scenes were described with tanks entering Rastan to fight troops who turned against President Bashar al‑Assad; amid a backdrop of widespread protests.

 Aftermath

 Insurgent activity continued in the area for months after the major clashes ended.
 On 24 November, the military conducted an operation in Rastan, during which they killed 16 gunmen and captured a large cache of weapons.

-On 1 February 2012, the FSA and opposition activists reported that the FSA had gained full control of Rastan after four days of intense clashes.
+On 1 February 2012, the FSA and Syrian opposition activists reported that the FSA had gained full control of Rastan after four days of intense clashes.
 Photos were posted on the internet showing FSA fighters in the streets of Rastan, standing guard.